+12(B).
+LIQUIDITY RISK

-11(B).
-LIQUIDITY RISK Liquidity risk is the risk that the Funds will not be able to meet their financial obligations as they fall due.
+Liquidity risk is the risk that the Funds will not be able to meet their financial obligations as they fall due.

 The Funds are exposed to daily redemptions of redeemable units.
 It therefore invests the majority of their assets in investment funds that can be readily disposed.
 The Funds will generally retain sufficient cash and cash equivalent balances to satisfy its accrued expenses as they fall due.

 The Funds' financial liabilities consist of related party payables and other payables which are short term in nature and classified as current liabilities at balance date.

+12(C).
+CREDIT RISK

-11(C).
-CREDIT RISK Credit risk represents the risk that counterparty to the financial instrument will fail to perform contractual obligations under a contract and cause the Funds to incur a financial loss.
+Credit risk represents the risk that counterparty to the financial instrument will fail to perform contractual obligations under a contract and cause the Funds to incur a financial loss.
 Financial instruments that subject the Funds to credit risk are cash and cash equivalents and other receivables.

 With respect to credit risk arising from the financial assets of the Funds, the Funds' exposure to credit risk arises from the default of the counterparty, with the current exposure equal to the fair value of these instruments as disclosed in the Statements of Financial Position.
 This does not represent the maximum risk exposure that could arise in the future as a result of changes in values, but best represents the current maximum exposure at the reporting date.

 There is no material risk of default relating to applications receivable by the Funds (if any) as this receivable has arisen only due to timing between the date of receipt of the funds and when the units are allocated and the receipts processed.

 The Funds do not use credit derivatives to mitigate credit risk.

-The Funds' cash and cash equivalents are held with the Bank of New Zealand (S&P Global credit rating: AA-).
-At 31 March 2022, all cash and cash equivalents are held with counterparties with high credit ratings and all financial instruments measured at amortised cost are short-term in nature (i.e. no longer than 12 months) and of high credit quality.
+The Funds' cash and cash equivalents are held with the Bank of New Zealand (S&P Global credit rating: AA-) (31 March 2022: AA-).

+At 31 March 2023, all cash and cash equivalents are held with counterparties with high credit ratings and all financial instruments measured at amortised cost are short-term in nature (i.e. no longer than 12 months) and of high credit quality.
 The Manager considers the probability of default to be close to zero as the counterparties have strong capacity to meet their contractual obligations in the near term.
-As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Funds.
-As at 31 March 2022, there were no financial assets past due or impaired.
-11(D).
-CAPITAL RISK MAN AGEMENT The Funds' capital is represented by net assets attributable to unit holders.
-The Manager's objectives when
+As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Funds (31 March 2022: same).

+As at 31 March 2023, there were no financial assets past due or impaired (31 March 2022: none).

+12(D).
+CAPITAL RISK MANAGEMENT